 Where, in exceptional circumstances, it has not been possible to conclude our investigation within the promised time frame, you will be advised accordingly and told when you can expect notification of our findings.

 You can use this procedure in the case of:

 If you believe that your complaint has not been investigated fairly or that the information you supplied has not been given due consideration, you may ask us to reconsider your complaint.
-You should make a request for reconsideration by communicating your continued dissatisfaction making reference to the Complaint ID Number allocated to your original complaint.
+You should make a request for reconsideration within 10 working days of receipt of our reply by communicating your continued dissatisfaction making reference to the date of your original complaint.

-The complaint and its circumstances will, in this case, be referred to the Chairman for reconsideration and determination.
-Normally, the Chairman will not have been informed or involved in the complaint before this point, such that a completely fresh view can be taken.
+The complaint and its circumstances will, in this case, be referred to the Chair for reconsideration and determination.
+Normally, the Chair will not have been informed or involved in the complaint before this point, such that a completely fresh view can be taken.

-The Chairman’s determination will be final.
+The Chair’s determination will be final.
 If the complaint is not upheld at this point, and the complainant remains dissatisfied, redress will have to be sought outside the organisation.
-We will co-operate fully with any such investigation or tribunal.
+We will cooperate fully with any such investigation or tribunal.